wiumcode/Python_Exercises/README.md

 # Python_Exercises
-Repository of all the python exercises I've done
+Repository of some python exercises I've done